friedrith/abstract-syntax-tree/.slides/slides.md

 - Instead of focusing on the theory, we will focus on the practice
 - Discover AST through a real use case
 - Understand the Typescript Compiler API
+- Won't be a complete guide
-- Can be reproduce with other AST generators
+- Methdology can be reproduced with other AST generators and use cases
-- for beginners: don't be scared
+- Beginner friendly
 - We will dive into the code